TechJunkie is a BOX20 Media Company

-The Acer Aspire 5 comes in several configurations, mostly in the available memory capacity and RAM.
-The baseline 4GM RAM, 128 SSD device is one of the most efficient on the market for a laptop with a full HD 15.6-inch screen.
-However, there’s also a slightly more powerful, 8GB/256GB option for those that need the boost, and we’d highly recommend sticking to this version if you want a machine that can run more demanding programs.
+The Acer Aspire 5 comes in several configurations, mainly in the available memory capacity and RAM.
+The baseline 4GB RAM, 128 SSD device is one of the most efficient on the market for a laptop with a full HD 15.6-inch screen.
+However, there’s also a slightly more powerful 8GB/256GB option for those that need the boost, and we’d highly recommend sticking to this version if you want a machine that can run more demanding programs.

-Regardless of what you go for, the Acer Aspire 5 has a mobile intel processor.
+The Acer Aspire 5 has a mobile intel processor regardless of what you go for.
 The base version has an i3, while the upgraded ones have an i5 or i7, depending on your budget and requirements.
 The i5 model is a clear winner when it comes to performance.
 While this laptop doesn’t have a dedicated graphics card, relying on the integrated Intel UHD graphics, you can still get a bit of gaming or graphic design done.
 However, it won’t perform well with those that require full-blown graphics chips like on a desktop PC.